aws-samples/aws-security-hub-workshop/docs/01-security-hub-walk-through.md

 ![Security Standards](./images/01-standards-home.png)

-!!! info "Note the Security score should have changed from you first enabled the CIS standard.
+!!! info "Note the Security score should have changed from you first enabled the CIS standard."

 2. Click **View Results** for CIS AWS Foundations Benchmark v1.2.0.